Minio10/Meteo_API/README.md

 Meteo API

 ## Overview
-This is a full-stack application with a **Ruby on Rails** backend (API) and a **React** frontend.
-For this project I used Ruby on Rails in API mode to serve as the API for the React application.
+This is a full-stack application that uses a Ruby on Rails backend (API) and a React frontend.
+The Rails API serves as the backend for the React app, providing weather information based on a given location and date range.

-The Rails API makes API calls to [Open Meteo ](https://open-meteo.com/), when the searched information is not present on the database of the backend application.
-The main goal behind the project is to access weather information details about a given location and a given date range.
+When weather data for a requested location and date range is not found in the database, the Rails API makes an external API call to Open Meteo to retrieve the missing data.
+The goal of the project is to allow users to access detailed weather information for a specific location and date range.
-Below are the steps to set up and run the project locally.

 ---